Azure/bicep-types-az/generated/servicefabric/microsoft.servicefabric/2020-03-01/types.md

 ## ApplicationDeltaHealthPolicy
 ### Properties
 * **defaultServiceTypeDeltaHealthPolicy**: [ServiceTypeDeltaHealthPolicy](#servicetypedeltahealthpolicy): Represents the delta health policy used to evaluate the health of services belonging to a service type when upgrading the cluster.
-* **serviceTypeDeltaHealthPolicies**: [Dictionary<string,ServiceTypeDeltaHealthPolicy>](#dictionarystringservicetypedeltahealthpolicy): Defines a map that contains specific delta health policies for different service types.
+* **serviceTypeDeltaHealthPolicies**: [ServiceTypeDeltaHealthPolicyMap](#servicetypedeltahealthpolicymap): Defines a map that contains specific delta health policies for different service types.
 Each entry specifies as key the service type name and as value a ServiceTypeDeltaHealthPolicy used to evaluate the service health when upgrading the cluster.
 The map is empty by default.